vimaier/hpc-knapsack/README.md

 # Conclusion and Future Work

-Three different approaches to solve the knapsack problem were introduced.
-The brute force algorithm showed a naive way to solve the problem by an exhaustive search on all possible combinations.
-No further investigations have been taken on this algorithm.
-The algorithm of Neuhauser and Ullmann is a more clever approach.
-Although this approach is heavily sequential, multiple sections were parallelized.
-Further, with reducing the number of PlotPoints, we were able to reduce the run times.
-However, none of the previous approaches can beat the Dynamic Programming approach.
-The only concern was the memory storage but this was removed with a modified version.
+Three different approaches for solving the knapsack problem have been introduced and examined.
+The brute force algorithm showed a naive way to solve the problem by an exhaustive search over all possible combinations.
+As stated in section [Brute Force](#section_brute_force), no further investigations have been taken on this algorithm.
+The algorithm of Nemhauser and Ullmann has been introduced as a more clever approach.
+Although it is heavily sequential, multiple sections were parallelized and a significant performance boost was achieved.
+By reducing the number of PlotPoints, we were able to reduce the running times even further.
+However, none of the previous approaches can beat the Dynamic Programming approach in terms of running time.
+Only the huge amount of required memory could leave the default implementation behind.
+However, this problem was solved by introducing a modified version.

-Te following table shows a compparison between the algorithm of Neuhauser and Ullmann and Dynamic Programming:
+The following table shows a comparison between the algorithm of Nemhauser and Ullmann (NU) and Dynamic Programming (DP):

 | Algorithm                        | fourthFileExample.txt   | fifthFileExample.txt     |
 |----------------------------------|-------------------------|--------------------------|